passwall/passwall-server/CONTRIBUTING.md

 1. Make sure that nobody assigned for that issue,

-1. tell us that you want to work on the issue and get you assigned.
+1. Tell us that you want to work on the issue and get you assigned.

 Commits and Pull Requests
 ------------